 Many County Bar Associations Offer California Eviction Lawyer Referral Services

 “Unlawful Detainer Assistants” are non-lawyers who are in business to provide advice and assistance to landlords and tenants on unlawful detainer issues.
 Unlawful detainer assistants (UDAs) must be registered with the County Clerk’s office in the counties where they have their principal place of business and where they do business.
 A tenant who signs a contract with a UDA can cancel the contract within 24 hours after signing it.

 “Legal Document Assistants” (LDAs) are non-lawyers who type and file legal documents as directed by people who are representing themselves in legal matters.
 Similar registration and contract cancellation requirements apply to legal document assistants.

 The fact that a UDA or LDA is properly registered with the County Clerk does not guarantee that the UDA or LDA has the knowledge or ability to help you.

-Volunteer attorneys for low-income groups / Legal Aid
+Volunteer Eviction Attorneys in CA for Low-Income Groups / Legal Aid

 Legal aid organizations may provide eviction defense service to low-income tenants.
 Some law schools offer free advice and assistance through landlord-tenant clinics.